Athlete using smelling salts to prepare for a heavy workout

 Understanding proper use is critical to avoiding negative effects.

-The smelling salt side effects are usually related to irritation caused by ammonia inhalation.
+The gym smelling salt side effects are usually related to irritation caused by ammonia inhalation.

 Possible side effects include: